 What makes a picture-perfect village?
 Is it charming timber cottages, or stone bridges over a tranquil river?
 Is it charming cobbled lanes, or magnificent manor houses as if plucked right from a Jane Austen novel?
 Featuring all of these and more, Kentish villages are what many conjure up when they think of the perfect postcard English village!
-We get so many stunning shots of them via our instagram, which is why we've created a comprehensive list of the most Instagrammable villages in Kent to share them all with you.
-Time to get adding to your Kent bucket list...
+But top on your list for reasons to visit a village has to be the tradition Kentish pubs that can be found, so we've dropped a few suggestions on where to visit whilst wandering the villages.

 The lovely village of Appledore in Ashford is the quintessential lovely Kentish village with an eclectic mix of old and new Kentish properties, with lots of green open space in between.
 You might not believe us when we say #doorsofinstagram is a thing, but it is, and this picture-perfect cottage is giving us all the front door envy right now!
 We simply a-door it...
 It wouldn't be a village visit without a trip to the local pub!
 Head to The Black Lion and enjoy a delicious traditional pub lunch whilst you're there.

 The old meets the new in this lovely shot of a VW Camper van in the traditional village of Biddenden.
 This West Kent treasure may look quaint and quiet, but inside one of its 16th century weavers cottages is The West House, a Michelin-Starred restaurant whose menu is inspired by the very best local seasonal food.
 There's rolling hills and vineyards around the corner, so there's a lot to explore in Biddenden...